 New Office Block: Building work is now underway.
 The foundation and sewage systems are installed and we are ready to start stage 2 which is the superstructure.
 There will be a further three stages including the roof, the services, the finishing including furniture and fittings.
 The office is modest in design with a flat roof.
 It will accommodate 8 people.
 Each stage will commence once we have raised the necessary funding.

 Orphan Programme Software: The new system is now live.
 Records are being checked and updated.
 New children are being added to the system for new sponsors.
 The on-line sponsorship feature is also live; new children can be sponsored by following the links on this site.
 For those who use the system to check on sponsored children, there are instructions on the site on how to reset you password.
 If you have any problems please contact us at firstname.lastname@example.org

 Sponsorship for Farmers: Our Farming Programme has proved very beneficial to farmers and their families.
 Not only has it brought about improved diets for families but has enabled farmers to pay school fees, repair houses and buy oxen.
 We therefore, want to expand the programme to accommodate many more believers who have been asking to join the scheme.
 To help fund the programme we have developed a Farmer Support system, similar to the Orphan Support system, where people can select a family and donate a monthly amount towards their support.
 You can do this by following the links on this site.
 The system will be administered by Mwewa Mwindula who is located in Chipata and who is responsible for the farming programmes.

 New products are constantly being developed.
 Moringa peanut butter and chicken spice mix were launched in April.
-A new cornflake line will be launched as soon as we get the electricity upgrade.
+A new cornflake line will be launched in August.
 A new food pack has been developed for malnourished children which will be part of the allocation given to the children on the Orphan Programme.
 Packaging and marketing are critical elements of food production – it is also a major cost.